swiss365/infra_swiss365/README.md

 ssh -i /path/to/private_key root@$(terraform output -raw desktop_pool_public_ip)
 ```

-The load balancer listens on port 443 at the address from `guac_lb_ip`.
-A minimal
+The load balancer listens on port 443 at the address from `guac_lb_ip` and
+automatically provisions a Let's Encrypt certificate for `guacamole_domain`.
-cloud-init script installs basic utilities, while the provided Ansible playbook
+A minimal cloud-init script installs basic utilities, while the provided
-performs the role-specific setup across all hosts.
+Ansible playbook performs the role-specific setup across all hosts.

 ## Multi-customer usage